 Heading to a specific area then go to www.opensignal.com and zoom in on your destination to find the best provider.
 Especially for long term travellers this tool is perfect to see what is the best thai sim card for nomads.
 The perfect example is myself.
 I know I was going to live in Koh Tao for 6 weeks, so I zoomed in.
 The fastest internet is provided by AIS, True has the biggest 4G network, but I chose DTAC.
 Why?
 DTAC is the only provider offering 4G in Koh Tao and therefore the best thailand prepaid sim card for tourist on this island.

 I did my PADI divemaster training on Koh Tao and lived there for several months.
 Looking for cool things to do in Koh Tao?
-Check out my blog: top 5 things to do in Koh Tao.
+Check out my blog: Things to do in Koh Tao Besides Diving.
 Heard bad stories about Koh Tao in the news?
 We all did!
-Read here about my experiences as the famous Koh Tao murders found place on my birthday while I was on the island: 3 simple rules how to survive Thailand's death island!
+Read here about my experiences as the famous Koh Tao murders found place on my birthday while I was on the island.

 Planning to stay for longer than a week in Thailand then head to a phone shop rather than the 7Eleven.
 Prices drop for monthly plans, but they don’t sell them at the 7Eleven.
 In Thailand the golden rule applies as well: do not buy a bangkok airport SIM card, but buy your SIM card in Bangkok itself!
 No matter which country you are travelling to, never buy a SIM card on the airport as they are always rip offs compared to what they offer in the city.
 They often lure you with free SIM, but remember nothing is for free especially in touristy countries in South East Asia! ;)